Supporting Children with Special Educational Needs and/or Disabilities (SEND)

 - Responding to pupils’ diverse learning needs

 - Overcoming potential barriers to learning

-For pupils with a SEND, we might see lower attainment, though this is often not the case and we strive to avoid underachievement.
-We adhere to the philosophy of ‘creative learning without limits’.
-It is our responsibility to ensure that pupils have the maximum opportunity to attain and achieve in line with their peers.
+For pupils with a SEND, we might see lower attainment, though this is often not the case and we strive to maintain progress and acheivement.
+We adhere to the whole school philosophy of ‘creative learning without limits’.
+It is our responsibility to ensure that pupils have maximum opportunity to attain and achieve in line with their peers.
 Accurate assessment of need and carefully planned programmes, which address the root causes of any barrier to learning, are essential ingredients of success for these pupils.